jhobz/KH2-Lua-Library/README.md

 - TopazTK and Sirius902 for their work on LuaBackend (https://github.com/Sirius902/LuaBackend)
 - Sonicshadowsilver2 and Num for addresses taken from the Garden of Assemblage mod (https://github.com/KH2FM-Mods-Num/GoA-ROM-Edition)
-- Denhonator and contributors for addresses taken from various scripts at (https://github.com/Denhonator/KHPCSpeedrunTools)
+- Deathofall84, Denhonator, and contributors for addresses taken from various scripts at (https://github.com/Denhonator/KHPCSpeedrunTools)